Mining in the Yukon: 15 Facts, History & More!

 Mining in the Yukon is just as important to the territory today as it was more than 100 years ago.
 Accounting for nearly all of its exports and generating hundreds of millions of dollars in economic activity for its communities and governments, without mining the Yukon would be a very different place.

 The Yukon is a very big place and its true mineral and metal potential is currently unknown.
-However, one thing is for sure; with Canada’s world-class mining regulatory system and record on Environmental, Social and Governance (ESG) indices, these precious materials will be extracted using only the best practices seen anywhere in the world.
-Mining companies, First Nations and the territorial government all work together to ensure the commitment to sustainability, collaboration, transparency and innovation remain strong.
+Yukon Mining companies, First Nations and the territorial government all work together to ensure the commitment to collaboration, transparency and innovation remains strong.

 Join Us Today!